 Fidelity Settlement Time

-How Long Does it Take to Settle Cash at Fidelity?
+How Long Does It Take to Settle Cash at Fidelity?

 History of the Settlement Date